2017 Farok J. Contractor, Rutgers Business School

 Exhibit 6: Leadership Qualities for a Global Civilization

 Our recent tribal past still powerfully influences human behavior and politics.
 From a leadership qualities point of view, the opposite of globalization is not nationalism, it is tribalism.
-Tribes were, and are, led by “big chiefs,” “strong men,” potentates, and kings—in brief, autocrats.
+Tribes were, and are, led by “big chiefs,” “strong men,” potentates, and kings—in short, autocrats.
 Tribal leadership is characterized by centralization of power, concentrated in an individual (the chief) and his immediate circle.
 Ego, impulse, and passion are frequently displayed.
 Outward impressions are emphasized, and flaunting of wealth, power, hangers-on, and retinue are the result.
 Value is placed on fast decision-making and the appearance, or image, of decisiveness and machismo.

 The globalist leader, on the other hand, recognizes her apex role differently, knowing that a global economy and civilization require cooperation and assent from other countries, as well as from her own organization and citizens.
 She sees herself as a facilitator of interactive and interdependent processes, a catalyzer of cooperation across organization levels in her own government, as well as interorganizational cooperation at the international level.
 Passion (strong likes and dislikes) and rapid decision-making are recognized as impulses to be suppressed in favor of deliberation, consultation, and advice from a wider circle of opinion.